 Other options for getting to the butterfly sanctuary include booking a tour, or taking the bus.
 We did neither of these options, but it’s worth doing a little research on them, to see if that’s something you would feel more comfortable about.
 There is some information about the monarch butterfly sanctuary in the Lonely Planet Mexico guide book.

 We visited both sanctuaries while we were in Michoacan, El Roasario and Sierra Chincua.
 While El Rosario is the more popular of the sanctuaries, with its wide paths and paved steps, we prefered visiting Sierra Chincua.
 The hike was not as steep, and walking along the path felt more like being out in nature.

-Entrance to either of these sanctuaries will cost you around 50 pesos for adults and 40 pesos for kids.
+Entrance to either of these sanctuaries will cost you around 50 pesos for adults and 40 pesos for kids, so keep that in mind as you’re budgeting for your Mexico trip.
 If you have a car, you will also need to pay 50 pesos to park the car.
 The best time to go to these sanctuaries is in the morning, between 9am to 10am.

 When you visit, you’ll be assigned a guide, who will lead you to where the butterflies are.
 This is mandatory, and I advise you to follow the guide, as they know more about the area than you do.

 Michoacan state is a mountainous state in Mexico.
 The Monarch Butterfly Biosphere Reserve sits in a very mountainous area.
 An active way to see the Michoacan monarch butterflies is to hike up to the top of the mountains where the butterfly sanctuaries are located.